-Secura holds 20% interest in Custodio Technologies Pte Ltd ("Custodio Technologies"), a subsidiary of Israel Aerospace Industries Ltd. The main business of Custodio Technologies is in research and development of new cybersecurity solutions and capabilities with a focus on cyber early warning technology.
+Secura holds a 19% interest in Custodio Technologies Pte Ltd ("Custodio Technologies"), a subsidiary of Israel Aerospace Industries Ltd. The main business of Custodio Technologies is in the research and development of new cybersecurity solutions and capabilities with a focus on cyber early warning technology.